 Carla V. Quijano, MD

-Dr. Quijano is an Assistant Professor-of Radiology at Northwestern University, Feinberg School of Medicine, based at Ann & Robert H. Lurie Children's Hospital of Chicago.
-She has been in practice for over 10 years, currently serving as the section head of Nuclear Medicine in the department of Medical Imaging.
+Dr. Quijano is an Assistant Professor of Radiology at Northwestern University, Feinberg School of Medicine, at Lurie Children's.
+She is the section head of Nuclear Medicine (including DXA, bone density) in the department of Medical Imaging.

 Make an Appointment